logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 AntsRoute vs Urbantz: two approaches to last-mile delivery

-Urbantz: large-scale logistics orchestration
+Urbantz: multi-carrier logistics orchestration

 Carte de Bâle affichant des tournées logistiques colorées avec arrêts numérotés.